Vyral/base-template/_posts/2019-05-29-a-closer-look-at-keelty-homes-latest.md

 Today marks the start of our “Builder Spotlight” series where we’re going to showcase some of the amazing new construction going on here in Howard County. **This time, I’m at the amazing new Keelty Homes community.**&nbsp;

 33 homes have either been built or will soon be built.
-The model we’re in now has about 1,600 square feet. on each level and about 4,500 square feet. total.
+The model we’re in now has about 1,600 square feet on each level and about 4,500 square feet total.

 {% include pullquote.html %}